Interview with Thomas Jordan

 Description

-Thomas Jordan was born and raised up in Hornsea, East Yorkshire, learning to fly privately at Hedon aerodrome, near Hull and joined the RAF wanting to be a pilot.
-However, after failing the eyesight requirements, he trained as an armourer, dealing with transporting, arming them and loading the bombs on to the aircraft.
-On one occasion, moving several not live bombs through Lincoln, one fell of the transport, rolling down the hill, scattering people, although there were no injuries.
+Thomas Jordan was born and raised in Hornsea, East Yorkshire, learning to fly privately at Hedon Aerodrome RAF Hull) and joined the RAF wanting to be a pilot.
+However, after failing the eyesight requirements, he trained as an armourer, dealing with transporting, arming and loading the bombs on to the aircraft.
+On one occasion, moving several not live bombs through Lincoln, one fell off the transport, rolled down the hill, scattering people, although no-one was injured.
 Thomas also undertook bomb disposal, travelling to crashed aircraft and making the bombload safe.
-Working from RAF Cosford in Shropshire, RAF Scampton in Lincolnshire and also spending time in Aden.
+He worked at RAF Cosford in Shropshire, RAF Scampton in Lincolnshire and also spent time in Aden.
 Thomas worked on several different aircraft, including Lancaster, Halifax and Mosquito bombers.
-While he stated that working closely with explosives was safe, mostly, he did lose several friends to accidents.
+While he felt that working closely with explosives was mostly safe, he did lose several friends to accidents.

 Creator